amil13/Amil-Shrivastava/index.md

 ## Professional Summary
 <p style="text-align: justify;">
 Embedded Software Engineer with over 2 years of experience in developing and maintaining embedded systems.
-Proficient in C/C++ and Python, with a strong background in BLE communication protocols, MCU architectures, and embedded toolchains.
+Proficient in C/C++ and Python, with a strong background in BLE communication protocols.
 Adept at troubleshooting, debugging, and collaborating with cross-disciplinary teams to deliver reliable, manufacturable solutions.
 Experienced in Agile development methodologies and capable of working in remote and dynamic environments.
 </p>

 ## Professional Experience